 If the product requires a BLA, PMA, PMN, IDE, NDA, ANDA, or IND and does not have one, it will be subject to refusal.

-You may visit CBERs Biologics Products & Establishments page for listings of 510(k) submissions, licensed biological products, NDAs and PMAs.
+You may visit CBERs Biologics Products & Establishments page for listings of CBER Regulated 510(k) submissions and PMDA Devices, licensed biological products, and CBER regulated NDA and ANDA drugs.

 Affirmation of Compliance codes (A of C) are three letter codes plus qualifiers (where applicable) that can be provided at the time of import to facilitate FDA review.
 Qualifiers provide product and manufacturer specific information FDA can use to verify your product is in compliance.